GfSE/SAF-Specification/stereotypes.md

 <html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#AGTsupportingCLM'>AGTsupportingCLM</A><BR>AGTsupportingCLM: Specifies the fact that a claim is supported by one or more arguments via a claim-argument relation.<BR></html>

+## SAF_C2_AAS

+### Icon
+*none*

+### Documentation
+The Argumentation Assurance Viewpoint presents claims backed up by arguments that are supported by evidence, together with the possibility to counter such claims in a similar manner.

+A block definition diagram (BDD) featuring a claim-argument-evidence pattern (CAE).

+## SAF_C2_GRD

+### Icon
+*none*

+### Documentation

+## SAF_C2_STD

+### Icon
+*none*

+### Documentation
+The Standards Definition Viewpoint supports the definition of applicable standards, e.g., format and protocol specifications, regulations, and engineering documents that are used throughout the system life cycle.
+It provides the meta-data for the applied standards, guidance and policy, e.g., issue, version, issue date, and publisher.
+The Viewpoint helps to keep track of changes to the set of applicable documents and of new versions of applied standards.
+Links should be used to refer to documents external to the architecture description.

+A block definition diagram (BDD) featuring the taxonomy of types of technical, operational, and business standards, guidance, and policy applicable to the system of interest.
+A table format lsiting technical, operational, and business standards, guidance, and policy applicable to the system of interest.

+## SAF_C2_TRM

+### Icon
+*none*

+### Documentation
+The Terms Definition Viewpoint supports the definition of applicable terms ... [tbd] ...

+A table format listing  terms ...[tbd].
+A table format listing abbreviations and relationship to standards if applicable... [tbd].

 ## SAF_Claim

 ### Icon